-- During the second quarter of 2003, 78 cases were reported as having newly acquired HIV infection identified by a negative test within the 12 months prior to diagnosis or the diagnosis of HIV seroconversion illness.
-A history of male homosexual contact, with or without a history of injecting drug use, was reported in 69 (88.5%) cases.
+- During the second quarter of 2006, 50 males were reported as having newly acquired HIV infection identified by a negative test within the 12 months prior to diagnosis or the diagnosis of HIV seroconversion illness.
+A history of homosexual contact, with or without a history of injecting drug use, was reported in 45 (90%) cases.

 - People diagnosed with HIV infection in the year to 30 June 2006 had an average age of 37 years and 1.4% was in the age group 13 – 19 years.